mesosphere/dcos-docs-site/pages/1.7/usage/storage/persistent-volume/index.md

 1. Create a new Marathon application via the web interface.
 1. Click the Volumes tab.
 1. Choose the size of the volume or volumes you will use.
 Be sure that you choose a volume size that will fit the needs of your application; you will not be able to modify this size after you launch your application.
 1. Specify the container path from which your application will read and write data.
 The container path must be non-nested and cannot contain slashes e.g. `data`, but not  `../../../etc/opt` or `/user/data/`.
-If your application requires such a container path, [use this configuration](#nested-paths).
+If your application requires such a container path, [use this configuration](#abs-paths).
-1. Click Create.
+1. Click **Create**.

 ## Running stateful PostgreSQL on Marathon